 Having all that data at your fingertips is one of the most exciting parts of using Teemill to build your business on.
 There’s a whole range of statistics for you to draw on, and it’s important to stay focused on the outcome: How do we turn insights into sales?

-There are many web statistics packages out there that allow you to track and monitor activity on your website.
-Teemill has its own built in, and on the face of it, appears more lightweight.
+There are many web statistics packages out there that allow you to track and monitor activity on your website, like Google Analytics.
+Teemill has its own built-in analytics suite, and on the face of it, appears more lightweight.
 Like most things in Teemill, there’s a reason.

 By looking at the resources that our analysts use most regularly, we built a custom analytics tool that takes the confusion and unnecessary detail out and leaves the simple, powerful insights.
 It means that people who build a store on Teemill and connect to our print-on-demand supply chain have a curated set of data that more clearly helps them achieve their goals.

 First understand your goal

 Before diving into the data, we recommend first focusing on your goal.
 Why are you using Teemill and what is your objective?
 This helps lead to establishing our top-level goal.

 - Maybe you want to build profit, and therefore profitability is most important.

 - You might want to build reach and audience, therefore you might care about volume.

 From here, we must establish a hierarchy of statistics, to help us place all of the data in some structure.